KxSystems/nano/README.md

 One key environment variable is `FLUSH` that points to a storage cache flush script.
 Some sample scripts are provided and the default assumes locally attached block storage for which `echo 3 > /proc/sys/vm/drop_caches` does the job.
 If the root user is not available to you, the flush script will have to be placed in the sudo list by your systems administrator.

 ### storage disks
 Create a directory on each storage medium where data will be written to during the test.
 List these data directories in file `partitions`.
 Use absolute path names.
-You can change the name of the partition file in `config/env` via variable `PARFILE`.

 Using a single-line entry is a simple way of testing a single shared/parallel file-system.
 This would allow the shared FS to control the